 But whether I am right or wrong about all this, the patent fact of the limitation of time remains.
-As the song runs:

-If a man could be sure That his life would endure For the space of a thousand long years he might do a number of things not practicable under present conditions.
+As the song runs:-- he might do a number of things not practicable under present conditions.
 Methuselah might, with much propriety, have taken half a century to get his doctor's degree; and might, very fairly, have been required to pass a practical examination upon the contents of the British Museum, before commencing practice as a promising young fellow of two hundred, or thereabouts.
 But you have four years to do your work in, and are turned loose, to save or slay, at two or three and twenty.